Former Fire Chief Shot Dead At Trump Rally In Pennsylvania, Family Says

 The other two audience members who were shot remain in critical condition at Allegheny General Hospital officials said on Sunday, July 14.

-A GoFundMe has been launched by former president Donald Trump to help the victims and their families.
+A GoFundMe has been authorized by former president Donald Trump to help the victims and their families.
 Click here for the details.